3 SD-WAN Myths (And the Real Story Behind Them)

 Here are three of the biggest myths that surround SD-WAN … and the real story behind them:

-#1: Multiprotocol Label Switching (MPLS) will be entirely replaced by public Internet transport
+#1: Multiprotocol Label Switching (MPLS) will be entirely replaced by public Internet transport connections

 The real story: The reasoning behind the rumored demise of MPLS is essentially along the lines of enterprises wanting to solely use cheaper public Internet connections, but the strength of SD-WAN is in using multiple types of connection links (including MPLS and the Internet).